-Do you find starting your own business exciting, terrifying, or maybe a little bit of both?
-It’ll be an uphill struggle to get your new venture off the ground – that much is certain.
+Starting your own business is exciting, terrifying, and maybe a little bit of both.
+Getting your new venture off the ground will be an uphill struggle – that much is certain.
 But the reward for your efforts will be worth it: Owning your own business and having something to call your own!
-If you’re itching to start the Business Planning process, that’s great!
+If you’re itching to start the

+Already started the business planning process?
+That’s great!
 It shows that you’re motivated and ready to take things from point A (your current situation) and lead them in a brand-new direction.
-Read on for ten useful tips on how to start your Business Planning process…

-Business Planning Tip #1 Know why you’re starting a business
+Business Planning ― Tip #1: Know why you’re starting a business

 If you don’t know why you’re starting a business, or if it’s not something you’re incredibly passionate about, you might want to rethink your plans.
-After all, starting a business is a huge commitment – you need to be fully committed to it and willing to put in the time and energy it will take to succeed.
+After all, starting a business is a huge commitment – you must be fully committed to it and willing to put in the time and energy it will take to succeed.

-Business Planning Tip #2 Write down your business idea(s)
+Business Planning ― Tip #2: Write down your business idea(s)

 In addition, writing down your business idea(s) forces you to think critically about your business and what you want it to do.
-It’s easy to get so caught up in the excitement of getting started that you overlook the fact that you need to have a clearly defined idea.
-By putting your ideas in writing, you’re actively working to ensure that you have a solid foundation on which to build your business.
+It’s easy to get so caught up in the excitement of getting started that you overlook the fact that you must have a clearly defined idea.
+You’re actively working to ensure you have a solid foundation to build your business by putting your ideas in writing.

 After you’ve written down your business idea(s), the next step is to define your niche and product.
 What are your business and product going to be?
 What service or product do you want to sell?
 The niche and product that you select for your business will go a long way toward determining your success or failure.
 It will help you to decide who your target audience(s) are and what need(s) your product or service will fill in their lives.
 By deciding on your niche and product before you move on to the next step, you’ll be able to make better use of your time and avoid spending it on pursuits that won’t benefit your business.

-Business Planning Tip #4 Research your market
+Business Planning Examples ― Tip #4: Research your market

 Now it’s time to define your target audience(s).
 Who are your potential customers?
 What are their demographics?
 Why will they purchase your product or service?
-Figuring out the who, what, and why will help you to determine how to best position your product or service.
+Figuring out the who, what, and why will help you to determine how to position your product or service best.
 You don’t want to randomly select a target audience based on what you think might sell.
 Instead, you want to carefully select the group(s) that would most benefit from your product or service and would be willing to pay for it.

 Next, you want to get to know your competitors.
 Who are they?
 What are they doing?
 What is their business model?
-You want to know everything you can about your closest competitors – including their products’ and business models’ strengths and weaknesses.
+You want to know everything you can about your closest competitors – including their products and business models’ strengths and weaknesses.
 Additionally, you want to know how your products and services compare to theirs and how they can improve upon them.
-This will help you to assess your own strengths and weaknesses, which will come in handy when you get to the marketing stage of your business planning process.
+This will help you to assess your strengths and weaknesses, which will come in handy when you get to the marketing stage of your business planning process.